beingofexistence13/dx/readme.md

 This dx project also have a native platforms apps versions called dx-native as I mentioned before -> https://github.com/beingofexistence/dx-native.git

 In conclusion dx aims to make developer experience better.
-This project is still on its earlier stages but I really excited for this project and will try my best to offer developers a useful project😊!!!
+This project is still on its earlier stages but I am really excited for this project and will try my best to offer developers a useful project😊!!!

 Keep watching cat videos + Saturo Gojo will definitely return after 236 chapter in JJK(off topic 🙄) + This is BeingOfExistence signing out!!!